 The dc motor has no back emf.
 At the starting of the motor, the armature current is controlled by the resistance of the circuit.
 The resistance of the armature is low, and when the full voltage is applied at the standstill condition of the motor, the armature current becomes very high which damage the parts of the motor.

 Because of the high armature current, the additional resistance is placed in the armature circuit at starting.
-The starting resistance of the machine is cut out of the circuit when the machine gains it speeds.
-The armature current of a motor is given by
+The starting resistance of the machine is cut out of the circuit when the machine gains its speeds.
+The armature current of a motor is given by:

 This large current would damage the brushes, commutator and windings.

 As the motor speed increases, the back EMF increases and the difference (V – E) go on decreasing.
 This results in a gradual decrease of armature current until the motor attains its stable speed and the corresponding back EMF.
 Under this condition, the armature current reaches its desired value.
 Thus, it is found that the back EMF helps the armature resistance in limiting the current through the armature.

 Since at the time of starting the DC Motor, the starting current is very large.
 At the time of starting of all DC Motors, except for very small motors, an extra resistance must be connected in series with the armature.
 This extra resistance is added so that a safe value of the motor is maintained and to limit the starting current until the motor has attained its stable speed.